awadih/awadih.github.io/docs/interests/leisure.md

 ## Languages

 A couple years ago, when young, I strived to learn the french language.
 Now, I can speak 4+ languages.
-Besides my mother tongue language Arabic, I have learnen English, German and French with some basics in Spanish.
+Besides my mother tongue language Arabic, I have learnen English, German, French and the basics in Spanish.
 For any communication, please contact me preferably in English.

 _Language proficiency:_